emilyalice2708/macro-calculator/README.md

 # Macros Calculator

-Small project for Makers week 3 - learning how to make a simple web application.
+Small project for Makers week 3 - learning how to make a basic web application.